 Chords, Scales & Arpeggios

-One theory question that often seems to come up around this point is what the difference is between chords, scales and arpeggios, so I figured that we should nip this in the bud now.
+One theory question that often seems to come up around this point is what the difference is between chords, scales and arpeggios, so I figured that we should address that now.

-I’m hoping that while you are studying your guitar theory that you are actually playing a guitar as well and that most of you are using my free Beginner Guitar Course, where we start off by learning chords.
-In fact, most modern guitar courses will start you off by playing chords, but what exactly are they?
+While you're studying guitar theory, I’m hoping you're actually playing a guitar.
+Ideally, you're using my free Beginner Guitar Course that starts by teaching chords.
+In fact, most modern guitar courses begin by playing chords.
+But what exactly are they?

-Chords are simply groups of two or more notes played together.
-You’ll be finding out soon that chords usually have a specific structure - i.e., they’re not just random collections of notes - but in theory, any combination of notes played together makes some sort of chord.
-Chords can be played in many different ways; for example, they can be strummed or fingerpicked.
+Chords are groups of two or more notes played together.
+As you'll soon discover, chords usually have a specific structure.
+They’re not random collections of notes.
+But in theory, any combination of notes played together makes some sort of chord.
+Chords can be played in many different ways too - such as strumming or fingerpicked.

-There’s something about the word ‘scales’ that sends a shiver down many students’ spines, but when learned in the right way and for the right reasons, scales are actually LOADS of fun.
-They enable you to start improvising (making up your own melodies and solos) and also help you understand the music that you like.
+There’s something about the word ‘scales’ that sends a shiver down many students’ spines.
+But when learned in the right way - and for the right reasons - scales are actually LOADS of fun.
+They let you start improvising (making up your own melodies and solos).
+They also help you better understand the music you like.

-So what are they, then?
-Simply put, scales are groups of notes drawn from the 12 available notes in an octave which work well together.
+So, what are scales?
+Here's the simple explanation.
+Scales are groups of notes (drawn from the 12 available notes in an octave) that work well together.

-The most common scale is the Major Scale, upon which all western music harmony is based.
+The most common scale is the Major Scale, which is the basis for all western music harmony.
 It is the first scale that you will encounter in this course.
-It has seven notes; you are sure to have heard it before as Do, Re, Mi, Fa, Sol, La, Ti, Do (Scales always repeat in the same pattern in the next octave up or down).
+It has seven notes and you will have heard it before as Do, Re, Mi, Fa, Sol, La, Ti, Do.
+Scales always repeat in the same pattern in the next octave up or down.

-When you analyse the notes that make up a chord there is (usually) a very specific formula behind the choice and order of notes being used, which we will learn about later in this course.
-When we play these notes at the same time it is called a chord; when we play the notes one at a time it is called an arpeggio.
+When you analyze the notes that create a chord, a specific formula is (usually) behind both the choice and order of notes.
+There's more about this later in this course.
+When we play these notes at the same time we call it a chord.
+When we play the notes one at a time, it's an arpeggio.